cequence-io/pinecone-scala/README.md

 **✔️ Important**: this is a "community-maintained" library and, as such, has no relation to Pinecone company.

 👉 Check out an article about the lib/client on [Medium](https://medium.com/@0xbnd/pinecone-scala-client-just-landed-53b3638e61b3).
-Also, **if you want to see hands-on examples right on, go to** [Pinecone Examples](https://github.com/cequence-io/pinecone-scala/tree/master/examples) or [OpenAI + Pinecone Examples](https://github.com/cequence-io/pinecone-scala/tree/master/openai-examples) modules.
+Also, **if you want to see hands-on examples right away, go to the [Pinecone Examples](https://github.com/cequence-io/pinecone-scala/tree/master/examples) or [OpenAI + Pinecone Examples](https://github.com/cequence-io/pinecone-scala/tree/master/openai-examples) modules.**

 ## Installation 🚀